StuartsProjects/SX126X/examples/ReadMe.md

 Not yet tested

-### BLE Modem Settings

-Not yet tested

 <br>
 <br>
 ## Buffers

-The data to be sent is loaded into an array called TXBUFFER, the length can be varied to suit, with a maximum of 256 bytes for LoRa and 128  bytes for FLRC.
-Packets received by the device are pulled from the FIFO and moved into the array called RXBUFFER.
+The data to be sent is loaded into an array called TXBUFFER, the length can be varied to suit, with a maximum of 255 bytes for LoRa packets received by the device are pulled from the FIFO and moved into the array called RXBUFFER.

 ## Packet Addressing